mileweb/docs-content-legal/docs/privacy.md

 We employ physical, technical, and administrative safeguards to protect the confidentiality and security of your personal information.
 We use industry-standard procedures to protect your information from loss, misuse, or unauthorized access.

 Appropriate technical and organizational measures are taken to protect your data.
-However, {% title %} cannot guarantee that its security measures will be sufficient and not be breached and that your information will not be disclosed or otherwise accessed in an unauthorized manner.
+However, {{title}} cannot guarantee that its security measures will be sufficient and not be breached and that your information will not be disclosed or otherwise accessed in an unauthorized manner.

-In the event of any unauthorized access to your information, {% title %} will respond in line with any data breach requirements as detailed in the relevant regulations, including EU GDPR, in accordance with the {% title %} data incident response plan.
+In the event of any unauthorized access to your information, {{title}} will respond in line with any data breach requirements as detailed in the relevant regulations, including EU GDPR, in accordance with the {{title}} data incident response plan.

 ## 6. Data accuracy and your privacy rights